dennislee22/dennislee22.github.io/docs/cdppvc/gpuocp.md

     Node:         ocpgpu.ocp4.cdpkvm.cldr/10.15.4.185
     ```

-6. When running script that consuming the GPU card, the worker node will show that a particular process (in this case, the CML session pod) is using the GPU card.
+6. When a process is consuming the Nvidia GPU, the output of `nvidia-smi` tool will show the PID of that process (in this case, the CML session pod).

     ```bash
     [root@ocpbastion ~]# oc -n nvidia-gpu-operator exec -it nvidia-driver-daemonset-48.84.202208152344-0-r8rpv -- nvidia-smi